 Can a minor rent an apartment with parental consent?

-Can someone under 18 rent an apartment without a co-signer or parental involvement?
+Can someone under 18 rent without a cosigner?

 Find your next place